Quarterly Hospital Standardised Mortality Ratios (HSMR)

 The Scottish HSMR utilises the routine linkage of data obtained from hospital discharge summaries to death registrations from the National Records of Scotland.
 The HSMR is calculated for all acute inpatient and day case patients admitted to all specialties (medical and surgical, excluding obstetrics and psychiatry).
 The calculation takes account of patients who died within 30 days from hospital admission.
 This means that the HSMR includes deaths that occurred in the community (out of hospital deaths) as well as those occurring in-hospital.
 Unlike similar indicators adopted in other parts of the UK, the Scottish HSMR is not a measure of all in-hospital mortality because it does not include patients that die in-hospital after 30-days from admission.

 The Scottish HSMR is calculated by obtaining routinely collected death certificate data.
 These crude mortality data are adjusted to take account of some of the factors known to affect the underlying risk of death.
 Development of the case-mix adjustment methodology for Scotland began in early 2008.
 Although the method used in England at that time by Dr Foster informed the Scottish process, the models are different and reflect differences in the source data.
 Scottish HSMRs are therefore not directly comparable to those produced for English hospitals.

-The latest report provides users with access to the same information as contained within a management information tool provided to NHS boards on 31st October 2013.
-It features the latest extension to the time series for the SPSP with observations at Scotland, NHS board and hospital levels from October-December 2006 through to April-June 2013.
+The latest report provides users with access to the same information as contained within a management information tool provided to NHS boards on 31st January 2014.
+It features the latest extension to the time series for the SPSP with observations at Scotland, NHS board and hospital levels from October-December 2006 through to July-September 2014.
 It also includes additional information and commentary on patterns of mortality over the longer term and by key demographic factors.
 There is information on the development of the measure, how it has been embedded in Scotland and how it compares to similar information used in other parts of the UK.